 Obesity is a national epidemic.
-In the past 30 years, obesity rates have doubled in children and tripled in adolescents (Fryar et al., 2014).
-Currently, 17% of youth in the United States, aged 2-19 years, are obese (Ogden et al., 2015).
-Childhood obesity can lead to severe long-term health risks, including diabetes and heart disease (Bray et al., 2004).
+In the past 40 years, obesity rates have nearly quadrupled among youth in the United States.
+Currently, 19.3% of U.S. youth, aged 2-19 years, are obese (Fryar et al., 2020).
+Childhood obesity and cardiovascular risk factors can lead to severe long-term health risks, including diabetes and heart disease (Bray et al., 2004; Jacobs et al., 2022).
 Project Healthy Schools (PHS) is a community-university collaborative that aims to curb poor lifestyle habits developed in childhood.
 The program encourages healthy habits through education and environmental change (Rogers et al., 2017).

 In 2004, PHS was piloted at Clague Middle School in Ann Arbor.
 The program spread to five additional Ann Arbor middle schools by 2006.
-Currently, PHS is being implemented in 85 Michigan schools and is quickly expanding to more.
-Through the help of many donors, PHS has been introduced to 42 new schools in the past three years and was implemented in two schools in Bangladesh.
+Through the help of many donors, PHS has being implemented in over 140 Michigan schools, including schools in rural and low-income communities, and is expanding to other states and internationally.

 To date, behavioral survey data from over 26,700 students and physiological data from over 3,100 students has been collected.
 With this continuously growing dataset, PHS has published 19 manuscripts and over 65 abstracts.
 This research has primarily focused on the program’s effectiveness, and the resulting publications have demonstrated immediate and lasting improvements in participants’ health.
 These improvements include decreased total cholesterol, LDL cholesterol, triglycerides, and blood pressure, as well as increased physical activity and decreased sedentary behaviors.